Administration

 User Interfaces

-UI Technologies of SAP S/4HANA Editions
+UI Technologies of the SAP S/4HANA Editions

 Functional Scope and Supported Country Versions